jadecobra/python_tdd_exercises/source/classes/classes.rst

   .. code-block:: python

     AssertionError:
-        'Hi, my name is jane blow and I am 30'
+        'Hello, my name is jane blow and I am 30'
-     != 'Hi, my name is joe blow and I am 30'
+     != 'Hello, my name is joe blow and I am 30'

   because I used a fixed value (``jane``) and the first :ref:`assertion<what is an assertion?>` of the test expects ``joe``.
 I have to get the value from the :ref:`object<everything is an object>` that is passed to the ``say_hello`` :ref:`method<what is a function?>`.